Why An Employee Who Embezzles Is Treated Harshly

 If you simply take money, never intending to pay it back, get caught, get convicted, and can't pay it back, you're still going to be ordered to pay it back.
 But, instead of getting a more lenient sentence in your case, you're going to be looking at jail or prison time as your punishment because these are the harshest punishments that the prosecutors in a criminal case can let out.

-There's different psychology and way of thought regarding theft crime cases than there once was because of the public outcry that too many people were going to jail and prison behind theft-related offenses.
+There's a different psychology and way of thought regarding theft crime cases than there once was because of the public outcry that too many people were going to jail and prison behind theft-related offenses.
 Therefore, they have backed off on the harshness of the punishment for these theft-related offenses.

-Related Resources:
+Related Content: